mars-protocol/v1-core/README.md

     For example, the checksum of code ID `610` (the MARS token contract) is `1cca9c6dbfcb876212ee21250b1352df6e0041a5a13b7c1bc562f0f001455977`.

-3. Get the SHA256 checksum of a smart contract's wasm binary built from source code:
-    - Get the checksum directly from the [releases](https://github.com/mars-protocol/mars-core/releases) page.
-    - Alternatively, calculate the checksum yourself: clone this repo, checkout a particular release, compile the smart contracts using the same version of [rust-optimizer](https://github.com/CosmWasm/rust-optimizer) (see below for instructions), and verify the checksum in `artifacts/checksums.txt`.
+3. Get the SHA256 checksum of a smart contract's wasm binary built from source code.
+To do this, first clone this repo, checkout a particular release, compile the smart contracts using the same version of [rust-optimizer](https://github.com/CosmWasm/rust-optimizer) listed in the [releases](https://github.com/mars-protocol/mars-core/releases), and verify the checksum written to `artifacts/checksums.txt`.
-4. Finally, verify that the two checksum's are identical.
+4. Finally, verify that the two checksums are identical.

 ## Building